prabal01pathak/Zipper/README.md

-# Zip-Csv.
+# Zipper
-This is Terminal App for extracting Zip and reading CSv.
+This is Terminal App for extracting one or all files from zip.